Best Inflatable Kayak UK 2025

 Packed Size - 80x50x35cm

-Cons - Not as fast as some of the high end kayaks
+Cons - Not as fast as high-end models

-Overall - Stable and good for casual paddling
+Overall - Stable and great for casual paddling

 Aquaglide Blackfoot Angler 130